sumowll/BD4H-Bootcamp/web/hadoop-hive.md

 ```

 # Create table
-Before loading data, we first need to define a table just like working with database server with SQL.
+Before loading data, we first need to define a table just like we would if we were working with a database server such as SQL.
 ```sql
 hive> CREATE TABLE events (
         patient_id STRING,